jaalto/project--emacs-epackage-template/README.rst

 1. Generate the SSH keys, if you don't have those already

-- Generating SSH keys (Linux) http://help.github.com/linux-key-setup/
+- See, generating SSH keys for Linux http://help.github.com/linux-key-setup/

 2. Register an account